 Positions

 The Federal Communications Commission (FCC) and the National Telecommunications and Information Administration (NTIA), a research and development agency of the U.S. Department of Commerce, along with the U.S. Department of Agriculture’s (USDA) Rural Utility Service (RUS) lead most of the federal wireless and broadband regulatory evolution, grant and loan programs, wireless spectrum availability and auctions, as well as project and industry oversight.
-The federal government should work to simplify and reform industry regulations while streamlining the processes and management burdens through which grants, and loans are handled.
-As recommended by the Government Accountability Office in its recent report “Broadband: National Strategy Needed to Guide Federal Efforts to Reduce Digital Divide,” more than 100 federal programs are administered by 15 agencies, leading to a fragmented, overlapping patchwork of funding whose activities should be synchronized with a national broadband strategy.
+The federal government should work to simplify and reform industry regulations while streamlining the processes and management burdens through which grants, and loans are handled as recommended by the Government Accountability Office to streamline the fragmented, overlapping patchwork of funding and synchronize them with a national broadband strategy.

 Minimum Broadband Speeds: The FCC, NTIA, USDA, RUS, DOC’s Economic Development Administration and other agencies are rightfully pursuing a minimum broadband speed goal of 100 megabits per second (Mbps) download and at least 20 Mbps upload to guide infrastructure investments and program implementation to the greatest extent practical.
 Many broadband applications that promote rural, economic and community prosperity are better served by such increased speeds, especially telehealth, e-learning, business and other applications relying on real-time performance or moving large amounts of data.
 A scalable, non-symmetric minimum performance level should continue to be employed as application bandwidth needs and network capacity continue to grow.
 However, consideration should be given to not unnecessarily preclude wholly adequate solutions from fixed and mobile terrestrial wireless and emerging satellite constellations.
 Additionally, federal agencies should provide clear criteria and formulas for how much backhaul providers must have in place to support reasonable anticipated use across populated communities at the minimum required speed offerings, as grant applicants’ current ad-hoc estimates and justification of backhaul capacity vary greatly, leading to inconsistent planning.

 Broadband Mapping and Grant/Loan Determinants: High-quality data is necessary to ensure public broadband investments and deployment efforts correctly prioritize areas that are cost-effective and lack access.
-During the past decade, significant state and national broadband mapping efforts have been made, but they have been fraught with inaccuracies and issues.
-Under its current Form 477 reporting protocols, the FCC considers a census block served if a single residence in the block has access to broadband, which tends to grossly overstate broadband availability in larger, rural census blocks.
-The FCC’s use of “maximum advertised,” not actual speeds, when mapping broadband coverage further distorts reporting on the broadband speed customers receive.
-Inaccurate or overstated data prevents businesses, local governments and other entities from applying for and securing federal funds to assist underserved or unserved communities.
+During the past decade, significant state and national broadband mapping efforts have been made, but they were been fraught with inaccuracies and issues especially their consideration of a census block being characterized as served if a single residence in the block has access to broadband, which tended to grossly overstate broadband availability in larger, rural census blocks and the FCC’s use of “maximum advertised,” not actual speeds, when mapping broadband coverage.